 This daguerreotype is undoubtedly the most iconic and celebrated image of Poe that exists today.
-It was taken here in Providence, Rhode Island in November of 1848, at the studio of Samuel Masury and S. W. Hartshorn.
+It was taken in Providence, Rhode Island in November of 1848, at the studio of Masury and Hartshorn.

-Sarah Helen Whitman was the one who coined the name “Ultima Thule” for this daguerreotype, taking the term used in Poe’s poem “Dream-Land.”
+Sarah Helen Whitman was the one who coined the name “Ultima Thule” for this daguerreotype, taking the term used in Poe’s poem “Dream-Land” where he writes: